 I just realized the other day that a year ago, April 1st to be exact (HERE), was the last time I wrote about our daughter’s health journey.
 I guess it’s about time I’d post about her again a year later.
 I have been putting this post off because there just aren’t any concrete answers but I can chronicle all the other things we’ve done and tried.

-ALL OF THE PRETTY PHOTOS ARE CREDIT TO ALISON CONKLIN AND THE GLITTER GUIDE
+ALL OF THE PRETTY PHOTOS ARE CREDITED TO ALISON CONKLIN AND THE GLITTER GUIDE

-Right now we are still keeping an eye on her sugar intake but she isn’t completely sugar free anymore which she was for 4 month last year.
+Right now we are still keeping an eye on her sugar intake but she isn’t completely sugar-free anymore which she was for 4 months last year.
 We stopped using Stevia and try to use Xylitol sweetener instead of sugar which tastes fabulous.
 I really like it and use it in my coffee and other desserts now too.
-And she is still gluten free.
+And she is still gluten-free.

-(find out how I made my daughter’s headboard by clicking HERE)
+(find out how I made my daughter’s headboard HERE)

 She is also going to a local behavioral therapist with me weekly.
 She hates it but I keep telling her if she would just stop with her anger outbursts and uncontrolled behavior then there would be no need to go.
 That doesn’t make her change her behavior though and we keep going.